StackVista/stackstate-docs/setup/security/rbac/rbac_scopes.md

 '(domain = "Customer1") AND (layer = "Infrastructure" AND domain IN ("Customer1", "Customer2"))'
 ```

-### Another user who is a part of a group with a configured subject Y that has the following scope:
+### Another user who is a part of a group with a configured subject Y that has the following topology scope:

 ```text
 'domain = "Customer2"'